grgbr/cute/sphinx/install.rst

 to build CUTe_.

 Optionally, you will need :command:`awk`, :command:`cmp` and a :command:`sh`
-Bourne shell at runtime when unit testsuite is enabled (see :c:macro:`CONFIG_CUTE_UTEST`).
+Bourne shell at runtime when unit testsuite_ is enabled (see :c:macro:`CONFIG_CUTE_UTEST`).

-Optionally, you will need multiple packages installed to build the documentation.
-In addition to packages listed into |eBuild Prerequisites|, CUTe_'s documentation generation process requires :
+Optionally, you will need multiple packages installed to build the documentation_.
+In addition to packages listed into |eBuild Prerequisites|, CUTe_'s documentation_ generation process requires :

 * breathe_,
 * graphviz_,